Anirudh-Murali/CryptSpider/README.md

  ## Running the script

+ We have to first download all the necessary data.
+To do this we will run the first script : data_Scrapper.py

  In the project directory open coins.csv and write the names of the required coins.
 While doing so,please keep the following points in mind:
  1. Do not open the file using excel.
 Just open it using a notepad.
  2. Ensure that coins name is in the same format as that mentioned on the url